-When it comes to beaches, the tiny island of Tobago has an embarrassment of riches along its coastline, including a standout spot that could easily be in the running as one of the Caribbean’s best: Pigeon Point beach.
+The tiny island of Tobago has an embarrassment of riches along its coastline, including a standout spot that could easily be in the running as one of the Caribbean’s best beaches: Pigeon Point Beach.

-Pigeon Point beach is one of those postcard-worthy scenes—in fact, pictures of its thatch-roof jetty are widely used in tourism campaigns, making it somewhat of a symbol of Tobago.
-This jetty is also where excursions such as the glass-bottom boat tours of Buccoo Reef and the Nylon Pool depart from.
+Pigeon Point beach is so iconic that photos of its spellbinding, clear waters and sparkling sand are widely used in tourism campaigns, making it somewhat of a symbol of Tobago.
+The jetty is also where excursions such as the glass-bottom boat tours of Buccoo Reef and the Nylon Pool depart from.
+Click here to book

-With its gorgeous views, soft sand and crystal-clear water, it’s easy to see why Pigeon Point beach is one of the best beaches in Tobago, as well as one of the top places to visit.
-Just make sure to pack sunscreen!
+With its gorgeous views, soft sand and crystal-clear water, it’s easy to see why Pigeon Point beach is one of the best beaches in Tobago.

 YOU MIGHT ALSO ENJOY: